How to use security groups

 Creating inbound and outbound rules

 You can create customized inbound and outbound rules to drop or accept traffic on particular protocols, ports, and IP ranges.
-To do so, follow the instructions for how to edit a security group, clicking the edit icon in the Rules tab at step 4.
+To do so, follow the instructions for how to edit a security group, by clicking the edit icon in the Rules tab in step 4.

 For each rule, choose the following options: